HeteroChromia420/OBQSS/README.md

 ## Requirements

-For quickstart.sh exclusively: a system running Debian GNU/Linux (Or Distributions based on it) For setup-postinst.sh: Any Linux System with bash installed.
-(Though if you haven't run quickstart.sh, you have to install the packages that quickstart.sh provides manually.)
+For quickstart.sh exclusively: a system running Debian GNU/Linux (Or Distributions based on it, as quickstart.sh uses apt to obtain packages, and are expecting Debian's Package Names.)
+For setup-postinst.sh: Any Linux System with bash installed.
+(Though if you haven't run quickstart.sh, you have to install the packages that quickstart.sh provides manually. bash is required as the shell script uses it as the shebang.)

 ## Usage
 Do a clone of this repository, and then execute `quickstart.sh`. if unsure, run:
-``git clone https://github.com/heterochromia420/obqss`` followed by ``cd obqss`` and ``bash quickstart.sh``
+``git clone https://github.com/heterochromia420/obqss`` followed by ``cd obqss`` and ``bash quickstart.sh`` After running quickstart.sh, do not run `setup-postinst.sh` unless you're setting the openbox session for another user.

+FOR EXPERTS:
+if you aren't running quickstart.sh due to not running a debian-based distribution, obtain the equivalent to the package names in `quickstart.sh`, you can then run `setup-postinst.sh`.

 ## Notes